raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 When a client is sending its second and subsequent Keepalive Session Signaling request to the server, the client SHOULD continue to request its preferred values each time.
-This allows flexibility, so that if conditions change during the lifefime of a session, the server can adapt its responses to better fit the client's needs.
+This allows flexibility, so that if conditions change during the lifetime of a session, the server can adapt its responses to better fit the client's needs.

 ## Relation to EDNS(0) TCP Keepalive Option